Gulf Gag: where have all the cowboys gone?

 Preliminary sampling of nearshore Gag in the Gulf of Mexico.

-Preliminary sampling in shallower water, collaborating with Captain Ed Walker, provided data indicating that gag can undergo sex change in pre-spawning aggregations.
+Preliminary sampling in shallower water provided data indicating that gag can undergo sex change in nearshore habitats.
 Previously, it was believed that this occurred only on the spawning grounds and that spawning ground MPAs would protect males.
-This finding indicates a need to better understand pre-spawning aggregations and we continue to work with Ed, who is dart tagging and releasing gag at his nearshore sites.
+This finding indicates a need to better understand nearshore gag habitat.

 To build the foundation for future research we have begun a preliminary acoustic tagging study to better understand site fidelity and when these fish leave to spawn offshore.